AravArora05/FileMetadataServiceFCC/README.md

 }
 ```

-###Technology Stack
+### Technology Stack
- - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+ - Node.js:
- - Express.js: A fast, unopinionated, minimalist web framework for Node.js.
+ - Express.js: web framework for Node.js.
- - Multer: Middleware for handling multipart/form-data, which is primarily used for uploading files.
+ - Multer: Middleware for handling multipart/form-data(primarily used for uploading files)
- - JavaScript: The programming language used for building the server-side logic and handling file operations.
+ - JavaScript: language used for building the server-side logic and handling file operations.

+#### Cool Features
+As a matter of fact, I added some extra modifications and allowed users to be able to upload multiple files with Multer.
+It wasn't very difficult to implement, but it was cool to learn the differences between uploading one file and uplaoding multiple files into the spreadsheet.